The Pirate (1948 film)

 The Pirate is a 1948 American musical film produced by Metro-Goldwyn-Mayer.
-With songs by Cole Porter, it stars Judy Garland and Gene Kelly with costars Walter Slezak, Gladys Cooper, Reginald Owen, The Nicholas Brothers, and George Zucco.
+It stars Judy Garland and Gene Kelly with costars Walter Slezak, Gladys Cooper, Reginald Owen, The Nicholas Brothers, and George Zucco, with music by Cole Porter.

 Plot

 Manuela Alva, who lives in the small Caribbean village of Calvados, dreams of being swept away by the legendary Pirate, Mack "the Black" Macoco.
-However, her aunt and uncle (who have raised her) insist that she marry the town mayor, the rotund and bullying Don Pedro.
+However, her Aunt Inez and Uncle Capucho (who have raised her) insist that she marry the town mayor, the rotund and bullying Don Pedro Vargas.

 Shortly before her wedding, Manuela visits a nearby town, Port Sebastian.
 A traveling circus has arrived, and Serafin, its handsome leader, flirts with all the girls in the song "Niña".
 When he encounters Manuela, however, he falls in love with her at first sight.
-He compliments her beauty and begs her not to marry Don Pedro, but, angered, she hurries away.
-That night, however, she can't sleep, and sneaks out to go see Serafin's show.
+He compliments her beauty and begs her not to marry Don Pedro; angered, she hurries away.
+That night, however, she cannot sleep, and sneaks out to go see Serafin's show.

 At the show, Serafin hypnotizes Manuela, thinking that she will admit that she loves him.
-Instead, she wildly sings and dances about her love for "Mack the Black."
+Instead, she wildly sings and dances about her love for "Mack the Black".
 Serafin awakens her with a kiss, and she flees in horror.

 On Manuela's wedding day, the traveling players arrive in Calvados.
 Serafin begs her to join his troupe, and asks her to admit that she loves him.
-Don Pedro, hearing noise in her room, arrives at her door, and asks her to go away so that he can teach Serafin a lesson.
+Don Pedro, hearing noise in her room, arrives at her door and asks her to go away so that he can teach Serafin a lesson.

 Serafin recognizes Don Pedro as Macoco, retired and obese.
 He blackmails Macoco with this information, swearing to tell it to Manuela if Don Pedro forbids the performers from putting on a show.
 Serafin then decides to pretend to be Macoco in order to win over Manuela.
 He reveals himself before the whole town as Macoco, then asks Manuela if she will come with him; she again refuses.
 Still, watching from her window as he dances, she begins to daydream about him.
-The next day, he threatens to burn down the town if he can't have her.
+The next day, he threatens to burn down the town if he cannot have her.
 Finally, she happily agrees to go with him.